 We always start our Innsbruck Christmas market tour at the Marktplatz.
 M loves to play the duck fishing game next to the carousel.
 Each plastic duck he pulls out of the water has points attached to it.
 He may then choose a prize, depending on the number of points he gets.

 Apart from the general food, drinks and craft stalls, the market square is also home to a petting zoo and a puppet theatre.

 3. Maria Theresa Street Christmas Market

-Just up the road from the Golden Roof, there are another 30 or so market stalls in the pedestrian zone of Maria Theresa Street.
+Just up the road from the Golden Roof, there are more market stalls in the pedestrian zone of Maria Theresa Street.
 I always get the idea this is where the locals hang out.
 From here, you have some beautiful views of the Nordkette mountains.

 4. Hungerburg Christmas Market

 When: 34 November 2023 to 6 January 2024